Gryllus bimaculatus: Polyandry

 Females prefer to mate with certain males more than others, with preference for mating with new males.
 Female G. bimaculatus mate with at least two males before zygote production occurs.
 These males have to invest even more resources into each reproductive opportunity when a mate competitor is in their environment.
 The greater the amount of resources a male invests in producing a large amount of sperm, the greater the chances of successful fertilization.

 Sperm competition also helps to prevent crickets that have genomes that are too similar from mating.
 Inbreeding, which is when individuals who have closely related genomes mate, decreases the viability of cricket offspring and results in offspring with lower fitness.
 As a result, male crickets that are genetically similar to female mates tend to be less effective in producing healthy offspring that have high fitness.
 Females can avoid the costs of inbreeding by selecting sperm that are not genetically similar to their eggs.

 Novel mate hypothesis

 Females of G. bimaculatus species prefer to mate with new, or "novel", mates.
 The Novel Mate hypothesis states that a female will avoid mating with males they have already mated with.
 The differentiation between previous mates and novel ones allows females to search for genetically superior males.
 Females are able to differentiate between novel and previous mates through odor cues.
 These are left behind by the female on the male to allow for sensory-differentiation.
 This self-referent chemosensory signaling is both a reliable and simple means for a female to maximize the benefits of polyandry.
 Females can also use palpation and antennation before mating to deduce whether or not a mate is novel.

 Use

 Gryllus bimaculatus is widely used as feed for pet and zoo animals, especially as live food.
+They are also farmed or wild-caught for use in fighting in some countries, such as China, Vietnam, and Thailand.

+In Vietnam, the common name for the species' males are "dế than" (coal cricket) and "dế lửa" (fire cricket), based on two common color morphs of the males.
+Vietnamese cricket handlers, mainly children, believed that black Gryllus bimaculatus males are more resilient in fights, while orange males (fire crickets) are stronger but back down easily.
+It is also said that crickets that live in abandoned snake pits would "take up" the snake's venom and be more formidable in fights.